 You can’t out of box enable ADB on the headunit.
 You can certainly enable “usb debugging” but it doesn’t quite do everything needed.

-The fastest track to truly enabling it is sending this over UDS.
+The fastest track to truly enabling it is sending this over UDS over DoIP which appears to be an escape hatch left in for bench testing and possibly even in vehicle testing.

 GM Auth and OTA